To report bugs or request help with problems in building or running BornAgain,

 Testing/Temporary/LastTest.log.
 Alternatively, set the environment variable

-CTEST_OUTPUT_ON_FAILURE=1 to get full terminal output from failed tests.
+CTEST_OUTPUT_ON_FAILURE=1 to get full terminal output from the failed tests.
 Yet another alternative would be to run the test binary directly from

 ctest without options